DRMacIver/notebook/ideas.md

 * [ ] Notes on confidence
 * [ ] Nonagreement vs disagreement: Just because you don't agree with someone doesn't mean you have to disagree
 * [ ] Firewalls as a way to create safe places to experiment
-* [ ] Separating emotional responses from the need to act
 * [ ] The market for lemons is everywhere
 * [ ] You can read however you like.
 You don't have to read the whole thing.
 * [ ] You don't have to treat other people as worth arguing with